 Taking accurate measurements of your closet is key to ensuring you purchase the right system.
 Now that you have completed step one and completely emptied your closet, this is simple to do!

-Unlike many other closet organizers that require heavy lifting and hanging, the Closets by Liberty™ system is floor-based for easy installation.
-This means that your system will be flush with the floor in your closet.
+Unlike many other closet organizers that require heavy lifting and hanging, the Closets by Liberty™ system is designed for easy installation.

 The anti-tip brackets located on the back of the system will sit 1” off the wall to account for the baseboard.
 However, the vertical framing on the left and right sides do not account for baseboards.
 To ensure the greatest accuracy, measure from baseboard to baseboard rather than wall to wall.
 You may find that your baseboards shorten the width of your closet.
 These can always be removed to allow your system more space.

 Once you’ve established the width of your closet in inches, reference the measurements found on each product page.
 You can choose from 3- to 11-foot systems.